Scalable Single-Cell Gene Expression Generation with Latent Diffusion Models: Introduction

 This paper introduces a novel approach that combines the flexibility of VAEs with the power of latent diffusion models (see Figure \ref{fig:main_figure}), specifically designed to handle the exchangeable nature of gene expression data.
 The key insight is that careful architectural choices, particularly in the parameterization of permutation-invariant and permutation-equivariant components, result in a scalable, deep, and exchangeable generative model.
-The contributions of the paper are the following: \begin{itemize} \item We propose a novel fully transformer-based VAE architecture for exchangeable data that uses a single set of fixed-size, permutation-invariant latent variables.
-The model introduces a Multi-head Cross-Attention Block (MCAB) that serves dual purposes: It acts as a permutation-invariant pooling operator in the encoder, and functions as a permutation-equivariant unpooling operator in the decoder.
-This unified approach eliminates the need for separate architectural components for handling varying set sizes. \item We replace the standard Gaussian prior with a latent diffusion model trained with the flow matching loss and linear interpolants using the Scalable Interpolant Transformers formulation (SiT) \citep{ma2024sit}, and a denoiser parameterized by Diffusion Transformers (DiT) \citep{peebles2023scalable}.
-This allows for better modeling of the complex distribution of cellular states and enables controlled generation through classifier-free guidance. \item The proposed framework, which we refer to as scLDM, supports generation conditioned on multiple attributes simultaneously through an extended classifier-free guidance mechanism, enabling fine-grained control over generated cell states, as demonstrated on multiple benchmark datasets.
-Moreover, we indicate the strengths of our fully transformer-based auto-encoder in terms of reconstruction metrics and on a downstream prediction task. \end{itemize}
+The paper's contributions are as follows: \begin{itemize} \item We propose a novel fully transformer-based VAE architecture for exchangeable data that uses a single set of fixed-size, permutation-invariant latent variables.
+The model utilizes a Multi-head Cross-Attention Block (MCAB) that serves two purposes: It acts as a permutation-invariant pooling operator in the encoder, and functions as a permutation-equivariant unpooling operator in the decoder.
+This unified approach eliminates the need for separate architectural components for ensuring parameterizing exchangeable probability distributions. \item We replace the standard Gaussian prior with a latent diffusion model trained with the flow matching loss and linear interpolants using the Scalable Interpolant Transformers formulation (SiT) \citep{ma2024sit}, and a denoiser parameterized by Diffusion Transformers (DiT) \citep{peebles2023scalable}.
+This allows for better modeling of the complex distribution of cellular states and enables controlled generation through classifier-free guidance. \item The proposed framework, which we refer to as scLDM, supports generation conditioned on multiple attributes simultaneously through a joint classifier-free guidance formulation over attribute combinations, which we show outperforms additive multi-attribute guidance (as used in CFGen) on perturbational benchmarks.
+Moreover, we indicate the strengths of our fully transformer-based auto-encoder in terms of reconstruction metrics and on a downstream prediction task. \end{itemize} Code is available at: \url{https://github.com/czi-ai/scldm}.